Corvallis Parks and Recreation System Development Charges (SDCs)

 Parks & Recreation SDCs Info Handout

-System Development Charges (SDCs) are one-time fees charged to new development to help pay a portion of the costs associated with building capital facilities to meet needs created by growth associated with that development.
-SDCs are authorized for five types of capital facilities including transportation, water, sewer, stormwater and parks/recreation.
+System Development Charges (SDCs) are one- time fees charged to new development to help pay a portion of the costs associated with building capital facilities required to meet demands generated by growth.
+State law allows SDCs to be collected for transportation, water, sewer, stormwater, and parks and recreation facilities.

-The SDC Methodology analyzes current parks system capacity, or current Level of Service (LOS), against the desired Future Level of Service based on identified projects within the Parks and Recreation Master Plan and projected growth.
-The calculations result in a maximum allowable rate the City may charge each type of development based on its impact to the parks system to enable the system to expand capacity.
-Different rates are charged to various types of development, including Single Family Dwelling, Multi-Family Dwelling, Accessory Dwelling Units, and Non-Residential/Commercial Development.
+The SDC Methodology evaluates current system capacity, or Level of Service, against the desired future Level of Service based on the Parks and Recreation Master Plan and projected growth.
+The methodology calculates a maximum allowable SDC for each type of development based on its proportionate impact on the parks system.
+Different rates are charged to Single Family, Multi-Family, Accessory Dwelling Unit, and Non-Residential or Commercial development types.

 Residential rates are a flat fee charged on a per unit basis.
 Non-Residential/Commercial Developments are further broken down into use types (i.e. Health Services, Retail Trade, Lumber & Wood, etc.) and rates are applied based on employment density, determined by the development’s Standard Industrial Classification (www.SICCODE.com).
 Rates are determined using the Per Employee Unit Rate x Number of Employees per Square Footage x Gross Floor Area (GFA) of the new development.